ntavelis/dockposer/README.md

 3. Run `docker-compose up` to initialize and run the docker containers.
 4. Open `http://localhost` in your browser to see the front page of your application.

-Note: The package keeps checking your dependencies, if you notice with your vcs (git) that it updated the Dockerfiles, you need to rebuild the docker images by running `docker-compose up --build`.
+Note: The package keeps checking your dependencies, if you notice with your vcs (git) that it updated any docker files, you need to rebuild the docker images by running `docker-compose up --build`.

 ## How to add php-extensions